fracpete/python-weka-wrapper3/doc/source/install.rst

    $ export JAVA_HOME=/opt/jdk1.7.0_75/

-Finally, you can use ``pip`` to install the Python packages that are not available in the repositories:
+Finally, you can use ``pip3`` to install the Python packages that are not available in the repositories:

 .. code-block:: bash

-   $ pip install javabridge
+   $ pip3 install javabridge
-   $ pip install python-weka-wrapper
+   $ pip3 install python-weka-wrapper3

-Please note, when using *python-weka-wrapper* as a *normal* user, don't forget to export the ``JAVA_HOME`` environment variable as described above (e.g., add it to your ``.profile``).
+Please note, when using *python-weka-wrapper3* as a *normal* user, don't forget to export the ``JAVA_HOME`` environment variable as described above (e.g., add it to your ``.profile``).